-NYCSEF seeks to publish the best and most innovative scholarly manuscripts on science, engineering, human, social, and life science.
-A study that emphasize any human, social, phillosophy, economy and life science phenomenon as a major cause or effect can be the journal’s domain as well.
+NY-CSEF, hosted and managed by Yale, Harvard University and other schools' faculties and alumni, seeks innovative scholarly research projects for presentations and online publications.
+We invite proposals for workshops, journals and poster presentations.
+We are also seeking prospective panelists on several topics.
+NY-CSEF accepts projects on science, engineering, humanities, social, and life science.
+A study that emphasize any human, social, phillosophy, economy and life science phenomenon as a major cause or effect can be the research domain as well.
 Additionally, NYCSEF features articles that contribute in some way to the improvement of general knowledge or empirical theory defined broadly.
-Although we may publish a manuscript designed to propose a solution to science, social, and current world problem, we prefer to publish those that also apply theoretical ideas and findings or address general questions debated in the scholarly community

-The editorial team sends submissions, except letters to the editor, to reviewers before making a decision to publish.
-Approximately 10 to 20 percent of manuscripts submitted to NYCSEF are ultimately published by the journal, while approximately 60 percent are judged by the editors as not ready or appropriate for external review.
+The editorial team sends submissions to reviewers before making a decision to accept.
+Approximately 50 to 70 percent of manuscripts submitted to NYCSEF are ultimately accepted by the by the editorial board for the students' presentation.
 The standards of NYCSEF’s reviewers are high.
-Before submitting their work, authors are strongly encouraged to seek advice and detailed comments from colleagues.
+Before submitting their work, authors are strongly encouraged to seek advice and detailed comments from mentors.

-We suggest science(life science and physical science), human, social, philosophy, economy, engineering/math and other researchers who collaborates with numerous other social, business, and human researchers in colleges and organizations to submit papers.
+We encourage humanities, social, philosophy, economy and other projects which are collaborated with other social, business, and human researchers/mentors in colleges and organizations to submit papers.

-Typical topics that we mainly accept under human, social studies, and philosophy include the followings:
+Typical categories that we mainly accept under humanities, social studies, and philosophy include the followings:

 NYCSEF takes most of the papers in the categoires of Math Computer, and Engineering, but does not consider submissions regarding these subjects: cryptography, optimum routing/scheduling problems, fuzzy numbers, processes, sets, and ODEs and ODE-based optimal control problems.
 However, the editors will accept papers on PDES in one space dimension and techniques for solving them if they demonstrate clear foundations for multidimensional problems or the nature of the problem is one-dimensional.